Degenerate Complex Monge Ampere Equation Part I: Third Order Estimates

 \begin{lemma} where

 and

 \end{lemma}

 Now consider the point $p_0\in X$ where the maximum of $[\log (\eta\Psi+\epsilon)+A\Delta_{reg} (\chi^{\tau}\phi) ]$ occurs.
-Since the maximum can occur on $D$ we need to multiply both sides of \ref{mainineq2} by $|S|^2$ and repeat the argument as in the proposition (\ref{secondorder}).
-Then from the inequality (\ref{mainineq2}) (after removing its last term ) we find that
+Since the maximum can occur on $D$ we need to multiply both sides of \ref{mainineq2} by $|S|^2$ and repeat the argument as in the proof of the proposition (\ref{secondorder}).
+Then from the inequality (\ref{mainineq2}) we find that

 from the above relation and the definition of $C'$, $C''$ and $C'''$ in lemma (\ref{lem255}) it follows that if $\tau\leq \delta\leq \mathscr{M}'$ and by taking $\kappa$ and $A_0$ large enough we can deduce that